+* In a systematic review of 2,295 CE’s performed in suspected or known CD, a completion rate of 85%

-[55]
+was reported [55]

 Table 2 Specifications of available capsule endoscopy systems for examining the small bowel.
 The Pillcam COLON2 was designed for studying the colon but it also visualizes the small bowel.